Here’s a summary of how we’re helping in the fight. We promised annual statements of our actions, which you can find in the links below.

-We promised an update in that statement of our actions since then.
-Accordingly, this is our slavery and human trafficking statement for the financial year ending 31st December 2018.
+Accordingly, to follow is our slavery and human trafficking statement for the financial year ending 31st December 2019.

 In making this statement we have considered all the areas in section 54(5) of the Modern Slavery Act 2015.
 The proposals in this statement show our commitment to fighting slavery and human trafficking.

 We’re a small, traditional bank, operating solely in the UK.
-We have over 150 employees working out of offices in Leicester, Birmingham, Bristol and Sheffield.
+We have in the region of 150 people working out of offices in Leicester, Birmingham, Bristol and Sheffield.

 We have a classic approach to banking.
 We help customers, who are predominantly small and medium-sized enterprises and small businesses, save and borrow money.
 We help people grow the businesses that help local and national economies prosper.

-We do everything we can to be ethical and trustworthy in all aspects of our business.
+We aim to be ethical and trustworthy in all aspects of our business.

 If we ever have any concerns about slavery or trafficking in a particular business, we will report it and refuse to do business with them.